shnarazk/mios/README.md

 #### > Install

-* ghc-7.10.2 or upper
+* ghc-8.0.1 or upper (By deleting `default-extensions` from mios.cabal, you can use ghc-7.10.x.)
 * [Stack](http://www.haskellstack.org/) or `cabal-install`

 ```
-stack init --resolver lts-5.5   # or upper
+stack init --resolver nightly-2016-XX-XX
 stack install
 ```